 The Mortgage Pre-Approval Process

-A pre-approval puts in you in a stage where all you need to do is find a property.
-For a pre approval, you’ll submit a loan application and provide the necessary documentation required by the loan officer.
+You will need to complete a loan application and provide the necessary documentation to verify your income.
 Here is what you can expect to provide:

 - Last few pay stubs